 1. Relationships between consortia, publishers, and vendors are partnerships.
 By nurturing strong, non-adversarial, lasting relationships, consortia are able to realize benefits for members, publishers, and vendors alike.

 2. While there is tremendous value in the power of consortia to leverage larger numbers to garner better prices, each consortium member is autonomous and makes its own decision regarding its ultimate participation in consortial licenses and services.

 3. Consortium members must always realize a benefit from working with a consortium to license a resource.
-Individual prices for organizations, therefore, cannot be better than those offered through the consortium.
+Consortium pricing should always be more advantageous than pricing offered to individual organizations.

 4. Consortia provide publishers and vendors with an efficient method for negotiating licenses through one office, for billing via one invoice, and for disseminating information on licensed products through one consortial communication infrastructure.